tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         text('hit!', 373,28)
 {% endhighlight %}

-From the condition, one can establish that:
+To explain:
 `playerx+10 >= itemx`
-checks if the *right edge of the head* is overlapping the *left edge of the item*;
+checks if the *right edge of the head* is overlapping the *left edge of the red item*;
 `playerx <= itemx+10`
-checks if the *left edge of the head* is overlapping the *right edge of the item*.
+checks if the *left edge of the head* is overlapping the *right edge of the red item*.

+This constrains the hit zone to a vertical band as wide as the item.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-2.png" />
   <figcaption>Anywhere within the shaded green strip registers as a hit.</figcaption>
 </figure>

 The head no longer registers a hit once it has passed the right edge of the item.
-However, as indicated by the green area, the zones directly above or below the item's left/right edges still register as a hit.
-To resolve this, add additional checks for the y-axis:
+However, as indicated by the green area in the image, anywhere directly above or below the item reports a collision.
+To resolve this, add additional checks for the y-axis.

 {% highlight py %}
     ...